 Charitable organisations can be entitled to mandatory charitable relief which equates to an 80 per cent discount on rates charges.
 If you wish to apply for mandatory relief you will need to provide the registered charity number from the Charities Commission and demonstrate that the premises are used for charitable purposes.

 There are also concessions available for 'not-for-profit' organisations and 'Community Amateur Sports Clubs'(CASCs).
-Please contact us to discuss eligibility for additional relief and to request an application form.
+Please contact us on 01424 451081.

 Businesses and other occupiers of non-domestic properties pay Business Rates to directly contribute towards the costs of local authority services.
 Council Tax is payable for domestic property, and Business Rates are payable for just about everything else - from offices and shops to beach huts and advertising hoardings.

 If your beach hut or chalet is your only non-domestic property, you will currently be entitled to a 100% discount off the full liability - see Relief and Reductions page for details.